lostapathy/db_subsetter/README.md

 ## TODO

-* Improve the dialect handling (detect dialect automatically in the importer)
 * Better example docs on usage and filtering examples
 * Implement a scrubber API to allow sanitizing or correcting data at export time.
 This allows us to keep sensitive/personal data out of the export and also allows correction of broken data that won't re-insert.
 * Add an executable and/or rake task to perform export and import rather than requiring the API to used directly.
 Will need a config file to specific custom plugins